tru-technoid/NextGen-Travel/README.md

 ## Installation

-To get started with the project, follow the setup instructions provided in the `frontend/README.md` and `backend/README.md` files in their respective folders.
+To get started with the **project**, follow the setup instructions provided in the `frontend/README.md` and `backend/README.md` files in their respective folders.

 ### Prerequisites
 - **Node.js** and **npm**: Ensure Node.js is installed.
 [Download it here](https://nodejs.org/).